OPC Unified Architecture: UA communication stack

 The architecture of a UA application, independent of whether it is the server or client part, is structured into levels.

 Some parts equalize to the former COM Proxy/Stubs and get provided by the OPC Foundation.
 The portability level is new; it simplifies porting the UA ANSI C stack to other target platforms.
 A port layer for Windows and Linux is also provided by the OPC Foundation.

 UA security

 UA Security consists of authentication and authorization, encryption and data integrity via signatures.
-For Web Services the WS-SecureConversation gets used and is therefore compatible with .NET and other SOAP implementations.
+For Web Services the WS-SecureConversation gets used and is therefore compatible with .NET and other SO–AP implementations.
 For the binary variant, the algorithms of WS-SecureConversation have been followed and also converted to a binary equivalent.
 This is named as UA Secure Conversation.

 There is also a mixed version where the code is binary, but the transport layer is SOAP.
 This is a compromise between efficient binary coding and firewall-friendly transmission.
 Binary coding always requires UA Secure Conversation.

 The authentication uses X.509 certificates exclusively.
 It relies on the application developer to choose which certificate store the UA application gets bound to.
 For instance, it is possible to use the public key infrastructure (PKI) of an Active Directory.